See answer

 Medically reviewed by Steven Devos, M.D., Ph.D.

 Eczema can show up all over the body, and your rear end is no exception.
-For MyEczemaTeam members who often experience flare-ups in this area, it can feel very “disheartening, frustrating, and challenging.”
+For MyEczemaTeam members who often experience flare-ups in this area, it can feel “disheartening, frustrating, and challenging,” as one member described it.

-Eczema is also called atopic dermatitis, and it’s uncommon to have outbreaks on the buttocks.
-Adolescents and adults usually have eczema show up on the skin behind their knees, inside their elbows, and on their scalps.
-People often experience symptoms like itchy skin on their hands and feet as well.
-Regardless, if this is your first time with a rash on your buttocks, having irritated and inflamed skin can feel unbearable if not managed correctly.
+Eczema doesn’t commonly affect the buttocks.
+Adults and adolescents usually get eczema behind the knees, inside the elbows, and on the back of the neck.
+People often have symptoms like itchy skin on their hands and feet as well.
+Whether it’s your first rash on your buttocks or not, irritated skin can feel unbearable without proper care.

 What Causes Eczema Flare-Ups on the Buttocks?